Otley (film): Production

 The exterior action takes place in a number of recognisable London locations: the area around Portobello Road street market in Notting Hill; a houseboat colony near Cheyne Walk in Chelsea; Bowater House in Knightsbridge; the Playboy Club in Park Lane; and the old Unilever milk depot in Wood Lane.
 A wide range of period British vehicles is featured: Otley drives an E-Type Jaguar, a Ford Anglia and an early 1960s passenger coach, and his disastrous driving test, which turns into an epic car chase, involves a driving-school Vauxhall Viva and a Ford Zephyr.

 The film, whose interiors were shot at Shepperton Studios, marked the directorial debut of Dick Clement.
-He and Ian La Frenais, famous at the time for writing The Likely Lads, wrote the script.

-Don Partridge co-wrote and performed the title music, "Homeless Bones", which was also released as the B-side of his single "Colour My World" (1969).
+Don Partridge co-wrote and performed the title music, "Homeless Bones", which was released as the B-side of his 1969 single "Colour My World".

-Awards

-The film in 1970 won the Writers' Guild of Great Britain Award as Best British Comedy Screenplay.

-Reception
+Critical reception

+Jack Ibberson of The Monthly Film Bulletin called the film: "[a] vastly entertaining comedy-thriller", writing "the film's main asset lies in the performances, which are uniformly excellent.
+Tom Courtenay makes the thieving, cowardly Otley a wholly credible and sympathetic character whose all too human failings seem infinitely more acceptable than the double-dealing of the suave characters whose world he reluctantly enters. ...
+Courtenay's performance is a masterpiece of bewilderment ... delightful entertainment and a credit to all involved."

 Vincent Canby of The New York Times wrote, "Like Otley, the movie is a bad risk.
-Everything in it is borrowed and badly used—actors (Tom Courtenay, Alan Badel), situations (the triumph of the fraudulent fool) and even settings, including a rather handsome Thames houseboat that reminded me wistfully of 'The Horse's Mouth.'
-'Otley' is the kind of movie that allows you to think about other movies, in those great gaps of time between the setting up of a gag and the moment when it is ritualistically executed."
-Gene Siskel of the Chicago Tribune wrote that the film was so boring it "could put Sominex out of business" and admitted to walking out on it, reporting, "I took the CTA to see 'Otley' at the Coronet theater in Evanston.
+Everything in it is borrowed and badly used – actors (Tom Courtenay, Alan Badel), situations (the triumph of the fraudulent fool) and even settings, including a rather handsome Thames houseboat that reminded me wistfully of The Horse's Mouth.
+Otley is the kind of movie that allows you to think about other movies, in those great gaps of time between the setting up of a gag and the moment when it is ritualistically executed."

+Gene Siskel of the Chicago Tribune wrote that the film was so boring it "could put Sominex out of business" and admitted to walking out on it, reporting, "I took the CTA to see Otley at the Coronet theater in Evanston.
 The film began at 6:15 p. m.
-I returned home on the 7 p. m. train."
+I returned home on the 7 p.m. train."

 Variety wrote that "the film has an uneasy lack of a point of view and fails to focus viewer's attention on any particular character or plotline philosophy.
 The frantic, intentionally incoherent episodes are sometimes amusing, but too often suffer from unoriginality."

 Judith Crist described it as "a bright, breezy, light-handed but never lightheaded spies-and-counterspies story".

-Jack Ibberson of The Monthly Film Bulletin was also positive, calling it a "vastly entertaining comedy-thriller" with "uniformly excellent" performances.
+In Sixties British Cinema, Robert Murphy wrote, "The only British spy film which succeeds both as a comedy and a thriller is Dick Clement and Ian LaFrenais's Otley."

+Awards

+The film won the 1969 Writers' Guild of Great Britain Award for Best British Comedy Screenplay.